What is self publishing mistakes first time authors?

 The fix is professional interior formatting that produces a clean EPUB file for Kindle and a print-ready PDF for physical copies, both tested against platform specifications before submission.

-Mistake 5: Using Only Amazon KDP for Distribution
+Should You Use Only Amazon KDP for Distribution?

 Amazon KDP distributes exclusively through Amazon marketplaces.
 Independent bookshops, public library systems, university libraries and international retailers outside Amazon's ecosystem require IngramSpark.
 An author publishing only on KDP is missing a significant portion of the global book market and the entire library lending system.
 Most professionally published books are set up on both platforms simultaneously.
 See the print on demand distribution guide.